kohirens/docker-circleci-go/README.md

-# Alpine CCI
+# Docker CircleCI Go

 A Golang image for CircleCI.
+The image also has a few tool baked in that the official CircleCI image does not have, such as:

+* [Kohirens Git-tool-belt]
+* [GitHub CLI]

 ## Status